Maureen O'Hara (financial economist)

 Maureen Patricia O'Hara is an Irish-American financial economist.
-O'Hara is the Robert W. Purcell Professor of Management, a professor of finance, and acting director in Graduate Studies at the Cornell Johnson Graduate School of Management at Cornell University.
+O'Hara is the Robert W. Purcell Professor of Management, and professor of finance at the Cornell Johnson Graduate School of Management at Cornell University.
 She has won numerous awards and grants for her research, served on numerous boards, served as an editor for numerous finance journals, and chaired the dissertations of numerous students.
-In addition, she is well known as the author of Market Microstructure Theory.
+In addition, she is well known as the author of the books Market Microstructure Theory and Something for Nothing: Arbitrage and Ethics on Wall Street.
 She was the first female president of the American Finance Association.
 She has been awarded honorary doctorates from three European universities.

 Research

 O'Hara's research focuses on issues in market microstructure, and she is the author of Market Microstructure Theory as well as numerous journal articles.
-Her most recent research has focused on high frequency market microstructure, bond market microstructure, the impact of transparency on trading system performance, listing and delisting issues in securities markets, block chains and cryptocurrencies, and the role of liquidity and information risk in asset pricing.
+Her most recent research has focused on high frequency market microstructure, bond market microstructure, the impact of transparency on trading system performance, fractional shares, prediction markets, machine learning and microstructure, block chains and cryptocurrencies, and the role of liquidity and information risk in asset pricing.
 She also works on issues in finance and ethics with her most recent book being Something for Nothing: Arbitrage and Ethics on Wall Street.

 In addition, O'Hara publishes widely on a broad range of topics including banking and financial intermediaries, law and finance, and experimental economics.
-Among O'Hara's numerous awards are the CFA Institute's James R. Vertin Award (2020), the American Finance Association 2000 Smith-Breeden Distinguished Paper Award for "When the Underwriter is the Market Maker: An Examination of Trading in the IPO Aftermarket" (with Katrina Ellis and Roni Michaely), 2002 Smith-Breeden Distinguished Paper Award for "Is Information Risk a Determinant of Asset Returns?" (with David Easley, and Soeren Hvidkjaer), and 2003 Smith-Breeden Distinguished Paper Award for "Presidential Address: Liquidity and Price Discovery."
+Among O'Hara's numerous awards are the Journal of Portfolio Management Quant Researcher of the Year (2023), CFA Institute's James R. Vertin Award (2020), Institutional Investor Trading Technology 40 (2014), the American Finance Association 2000 Smith-Breeden Distinguished Paper Award for "When the Underwriter is the Market Maker: An Examination of Trading in the IPO Aftermarket" (with Katrina Ellis and Roni Michaely), 2002 Smith-Breeden Distinguished Paper Award for "Is Information Risk a Determinant of Asset Returns?" (with David Easley, and Soeren Hvidkjaer), and 2003 Smith-Breeden Distinguished Paper Award for "Presidential Address: Liquidity and Price Discovery."
 Prof. O'Hara is a co-inventor of the VPIN Flow Toxicity metric.